-But of course, this definition then opens up a whole different can of worms – for example, what exactly is intelligence and how should it be defined in this context?
+But of course, this definition then opens up a whole different can of worms – for example, what exactly is intelligence and how should it be defined?

 Moreover, how can you determine whether something is truly intelligent (i.e can do things on its own) or is simply imitating or copying intelligence?

-In humans, the term intelligence isn’t something that researchers have been able to satisfactorily quantify.
-There is no singular metric or dimension that denotes higher or lower intelligence.
-And unlike something quantifiable like the weather in different cities, you can’t just compare one person’s intelligence with another and definitively say that person A has more intelligence than person B. Scientists have attempted this with things like IQ (intelligence quotient) scores, but these results are limited in what we can actually do with them.
+Even in humans, the term intelligence isn’t something that researchers have been able to satisfactorily quantify.
+There is no singular metric or dimension that denotes higher or lower intelligence and unlike something quantifiable like weather in different cities, you can’t just compare one person’s intelligence with another and definitively say that person A has more intelligence than person B. Scientists have attempted this with things like IQ (intelligence quotient) scores, but these results are limited in what can actually be done with them.

-If it’s hard to quantify intelligence in humans, it’s even harder to do so in machines.
+If it’s hard to quantify intelligence in humans, imagine how hard it is to do for machines.

-This is further complicated by the fact that difficult to do tasks like complex math problems are incredibly easy for a computer, whereas what seems super-easy to us, like walking around, is really hard for a computer to do without continual input.
+This is further complicated by the fact that difficult tasks like complex math problems are incredibly easy for a computer, whereas what seems super-easy to us, like walking around, is incredibly hard for a computer to do without continual input.

-Plus, there are a whole lot of things about AI that even those working on the cutting-edge of research still don’t fully understand.
+Plus, there are a whole range of things about AI that even those working on the cutting-edge of research still don’t fully understand.

 Fact: just because your iPhone can do something cool doesn’t mean it’s truly intelligent yet – sorry Siri.

-Regardless, artificial intelligence is a game changer and although scientists and researchers might have a hard time agreeing on a definition now, the artificial intelligence revolution is underway.
+Regardless, artificial intelligence is set to be a game changer and although scientists and researchers might have a hard time agreeing on a definition, the artificial intelligence revolution is underway.

 Artificial intelligence: the basics